mattcone/markdown-guide-book/manuscript/chapter1.md

 Markdown applications use something called a *Markdown processor* (also commonly referred to as a "parser" or an "implementation") to take the Markdown-formatted text and output it to HTML format.
 At that point, your document can be viewed in a web browser or combined with a style sheet and printed.
 You can see a visual representation of this process below.

 I> The Markdown application and processor are two separate components.
-For the sake of brevity, I've combined them into one element ("Markdown App") in the figure below.
+For the sake of brevity, I've combined them into one element ("Markdown app") in the figure below.

 {width=100%}
 ![This is a visual overview of the Markdown process.](images/process.png)